Drive Grocery Shopper Loyalty with Mobile Coupon Activations

 And while we’ve seen plenty of retail brands focus on this kind of ultra-personalized CX delivery, when you combine it with Starbucks’ investments in their digital offering—something the brand calls their “Digital Flywheel”—it’s clear that the folks at Starbucks HQ are placing big bets on technology to drive loyalty and revenues.
 This includes everything from its rewards program (with 13.3 million active members representing 30 percent of transactions and 36 percent of U.S. revenues in Q3-2017) to its mobile order-ahead feature (which accounted for 9 percent of transactions in the same quarter).

-Starbucks’ mobile growth has surged in recent years, and accordingly, the brand plans to further invest in digital assets in order to grow their universe of digitally-engaged customers, as they’ve been able to recognize a sustained lift in spend from even modest increases in active digital users (to wit: mobile app users spend about 3x more than the average Starbucks customer).
+Starbucks’ mobile growth has surged in recent years, and accordingly, the brand plans to further invest in digital assets in order to grow its universe of digitally-engaged customers, as they’ve been able to recognize a sustained lift in spending from even modest increases in active digital users (to wit: mobile app users spend about 3x more than the average Starbucks customer).

-So, in addition to personalized offers being sent to users based upon their order and purchase history, Starbucks also plans to leverage AI to get to know their customers better.
-The result: Members can expect new benefits that reward them for their purchases, that eventually tie in to in-store inventory and POS systems to fundamentally change the way that consumers browse, buy, and fulfill their Starbucks purchases—providing even more reasons for die-hard Starbucks customers to set up digital relationships with the brand.
+So, in addition to personalized offers being sent to users based on their order and purchase history, Starbucks also plans to leverage AI to get to know its customers better.
+The result: Members can expect new benefits that reward them for their purchases, that eventually tie into in-store inventory and POS systems to fundamentally change the way that consumers browse, buy, and fulfill their Starbucks purchases—providing even more reasons for die-hard Starbucks customers to set up digital relationships with the brand.

 Making digital technology work for your retail brand—it’s all a matter of scale.